Wonderland (2003 film): David Lind's story

-The next major character introduced is David Lind.
-He hears of his friends' murders at Wonderland and soon discovers his girlfriend was there.
+David Lind hears of his friends' murders at Wonderland and soon discovers his girlfriend was there.
 While at the crime scene, he is picked up by Nico and Cruz.
-Through Lind's story (told in flashbacks), we are introduced to some of the people who partied at Wonderland.
-These people, known as the Wonderland Gang, included Ron Launius and his wife Susan, Billy Deverell, Lind's 22-year-old girlfriend Barbara Richardson, and Joy Miller.
-Ron has a fondness for antique guns and frequently shows them off.
-When he learns that Holmes knows notorious gangster Eddie Nash, he gives Holmes a pair of stolen antique guns to take to Nash, so that Nash can fence them and the Wonderland Gang can split the loot.
+Through Lind's story (told in flashbacks), we are introduced to some of the people who were present at Wonderland.
+Known as the Wonderland Gang, these people included Ron Launius and his wife Susan; Billy Deverell; Lind's 22-year-old girlfriend Barbara Richardson; and Joy Miller.
+Ron has a fondness for antique guns and frequently displays them.
+When he learns that Holmes knows notorious gangster Eddie Nash, he gives Holmes a pair of stolen antique guns to take to Nash, so that Nash can fence them, then the Wonderland Gang can split the loot.
 (Nash had befriended Holmes because of Holmes' notoriety as the porn film phenomenon Johnny Wadd.)

-Holmes takes the guns to Nash, but Nash says the guns are too rare to be sold, as they would be recognized right away and everyone involved would be apprehended.
+Holmes takes the guns to Nash, but Nash says the guns are too rare to be sold, as they would be easily recognized, and everyone involved would be apprehended.
 Rather than return the guns to Holmes, Nash keeps them for himself.
 Attempting to get back in the gang's good graces, Holmes suggests robbing Nash's home.
-Ron Launius is reluctant to go along with the robbery at first, but after Holmes gives him a rundown of what's there, he is eager to participate.
+Ron Launius is initially reluctant to be involved in the robbery, but after Holmes describes the potential loot, he is eager to participate.
 Holmes volunteers to draw them a map to plan the robbery, since he has visited Nash's house frequently.
-Holmes then visits Nash to buy drugs, and on the way out leaves the kitchen door unlocked to give the Wonderland gang easy access.
+Holmes then visits Nash to buy drugs.
+When he exits, he leaves the kitchen door unlocked to give the Wonderland gang easy access.

-The robbery of Eddie Nash
+The robbery of Edward Nash

-The next morning, Ron Launius, Lind, and Deverell carry out the robbery, while wheel-man Tracy McCourt waits outside in a car, serving as lookout.
+Ron, Lind, and Deverell perform the robbery while Tracy McCourt, their getaway driver and lookout, waits in the car.
 Neither Holmes nor any of the women are present when the robbery occurs.
-The Wonderland Gang gains access through the unlocked kitchen door and robs Nash at gunpoint.
+As planned, the thieves enter through the unlocked kitchen door and rob Nash at gunpoint.
 Lind accidentally fires his gun, wounding Nash's bodyguard, Greg Diles.
-The gang hurls racial epithets at Nash and Diles and walks away with over one million dollars in cash, jewels, and drugs.
+They abscond with over a million dollars in cash, jewels, and drugs.
 They bring their loot back to the Wonderland apartment to divide everything up.
-Holmes is unhappy with the cut he is given, even though he did not take part in the robbery and he's in debt to the gang.
+Holmes is unhappy with his portion, even though he did not participate in the actual robbery and he is in debt to the gang.

-Nash discovers Holmes was involved in the robbery, he has Holmes beaten and finds Holmes' little black book.
-He tells Holmes he will kill every person listed in the book, starting with Holmes' mother, if Holmes does not give up the men who robbed him.
+Nash discovers Holmes was involved in the robbery.
+He has Holmes beaten and finds Holmes' little black book.
+He tells Holmes he will kill every person listed in the book, starting with Holmes' mother, unless Holmes identifies the men who robbed Nash.